roguewatt/via-framework/README.md

 Testing follows the same input eligibility rule as training.
 A model may be evaluated through historical inference or used for live prediction.

-- Each test sample or inference has its own Reference Time.
+- Each test or live sample has one Reference Time.
 - Only input records satisfying `Issue Time ≤ Reference Time` are eligible.
 - Future covariates are allowed when their record versions were issued by the Reference Time.
 - Realised target values are never used as model inputs.